dhrubojoutidas/pro1/Embedded_Systems_Engineering/README.md

 - **Interrupt-driven programming** for push-button inputs
 - **PWM signal generation** for servo motor control
 - **Analog-to-Digital Conversion (ADC)** for reading onboard temperature sensors
-- Timing and control using microcontroller peripherals
+- Timing, signal control, and low‑level hardware interaction using microcontroller peripherals
 - Hardware–software integration and debugging on physical boards
-- Writing clear technical documentation and structured lab reports
+- Writing structured technical documentation

 ---

 ### 4) [Embedded Systems Laboratory Project – MSP430 & Arduino (Energiaa](./Embedded%20Systems%20lab%20workduring%20lab%20session.pdf)

-This laboratory project involved completing a series of **supervised, hands-on embedded systems tasks** using the **MSP430FR5739 Experimenter Board** and **Energia IDE**, focusing on practical interaction between software and hardware components.
+A series of **supervised, hands-on embedded systems tasks** using the **MSP430FR5739 Experimenter Board** and **Energia IDE**, focusing on practical interaction between software and hardware components.

 Although the final modified source code from the lab sessions was not retained, the tasks were completed, demonstrated, and explained during the laboratory assessments.
 The work required understanding, implementing, and justifying embedded system behaviour in real time.